Carlos Sainz Jr.: 2026

+On 19 August 2026, it was announced that Sainz signed a multi-year contract with Williams.

 Other ventures

 In February 2025, Sainz was appointed as a director of the Grand Prix Drivers' Association (GPDA), the Formula One drivers' trade union.
 He replaced Sebastian Vettel, who retired from Formula One at the end of 2022.
 As a director, Sainz's primary role is to relay the paddock's concerns about safety, racing quality, and the junior driver pipeline to the GPDA's full-time personnel.

 Sainz owns a hamburger restaurant in Madrid named Boogie Burger which he started in June 2023 with a group of friends.

 Personal life

-Sainz dated fellow Spaniard Isabel Hernáez from 2017 until 2023.
-As of 2024 he is dating Scottish model Rebecca Donaldson.
+Sainz was in a relationship with fellow Spaniard Isabel Hernáez from 2017 until 2023.
+He is dating Scottish model Rebecca Donaldson since mid 2023.

-He has lived in both Madrid and in London.
+Sainz has lived in both Madrid and in London.
 He also maintains a residence in Monaco.
 Sainz was robbed of his watch, a Richard Mille worth a reported €315,000, in Milan in 2023 but he ran and captured his assailant.

-His personal car collection includes several Ferraris: the F8 Tributo, 812 Competizione, and Daytona SP3.
+Sainz's personal car collection includes several Ferraris: the F8 Tributo, 812 Competizione, and Daytona SP3.